 536 S. Clark / 101 W. Congress Federal Building

-536 S. Clark St.
+536 S. Clark Street

 Property Manager: Gina Carter

-For more building information or service calls, contact the building's service desk at (312) 353-5580.
-For other federal government information, contact 1-800-FED-INFO.
+For more building information or service calls, use contacts at top right.
+For other federal government information, call 1-800-FED-INFO.

 The building's commissioned artworks include:

-2) Arturo Herrera's Night Before Last/Chicago (below), an expansive mural of figural and abstract forms, including what some viewers interpret as famous cartoon characters.
-Both artists became U.S. citizens in naturalization ceremonies in Chicago and earned art degrees at Chicago universities.
+2) Night Before Last/Chicago (below), Arturo Herrera's expansive mural of figural and abstract forms, including what some viewers interpret as well-known cartoon characters

 The shortcut for this page is www.gsa.gov/536sclarkfb.